HMS Doris (1896): Service history

 She was the flagship of Vice-Admiral Sir Robert Harris when he was Commander-in-Chief, Cape of Good Hope Station in South Africa 1898-1900.

-In 1899 at least one of HMS Doriss QF 4.7 in guns was mounted on an improvised field carriage and used as a field gun in the Second Boer War.
+In late 1899 at least one of HMS Doriss QF 4.7 in guns was mounted on an improvised field carriage and used as a field gun in the Second Boer War, when a party of naval officers under the command of Captain Reginald Prothero of the Doris took part in the war.
 The gun used at Magersfontein was known as Joe Chamberlain.